This blog post has been updated on January 15, 2021.

-The growth of your business depends on your ability find and retain the next generation of drivers.
+The growth of your business depends on your ability to find and retain the next generation of drivers.
 However, don't think you're special.
 The constant struggle to find quality employees is not limited to transportation.
 In fact, many blue collar industries are ahead of transportation when it comes to creative ideas to attract and retain employees.

 And so far, in many cases, these methods appear to be working.
 No driver would expect you to buy them a house to work for you.
 But that’s the point!
 That’s a unique offering that no one else is doing.

-"It’s not enough to say you offer great pay and more home time anymore.
-Everybody offers those benefits – there’s nothing unique about that offering."
+Transportation needs to wake up and change it’s approach to recruiting new drivers.
+It’s not enough to say you offer great pay and more home time anymore.
+Everybody offers those benefits, so there’s nothing unique about that offering.

 Take a look at one of your driver recruiting ads.
-If you replace your logo with your competitors logo, what would still apply?
+If you replace your logo with your competitor’s logo, what would still apply?
 If you say the same thing as all your competitors, why would a driver ever pick up the phone to call you?

 Depending on the freight or people you move, you’re spending about 30% of revenue on drivers.
 Get specific and calculate total wages and benefits on a trailing 12 month basis.
-This will give you a clear number of what you’re already spending – how could you repackage that amount?
+This will give you a clear number of what you’re already spending.
+How could you repackage that amount?
 Get crazy and stand out with some ideas like: